jayreddy040-510/docker/docker.md

-of virtualization doesn't affect your app's performance. containers are often preferred to VM's because the software to manage them is comparatively lightweight and portable - this is partly due to the fact that containers share their host machine's OS kernal whereas a VM will spin up a completely new OS instance.
+of virtualization doesn't affect your app's performance. containers are often preferred to VM's because the software to manage them is comparatively lightweight and portable - this is partly due to the fact that containers share their host machine's OS kernel whereas a VM will spin up a completely new OS instance and virtualize the entire hardware stack: CPU, memory, disk, network interface, etc..

 docker is a lightweight, portable containerization solution and the industry standard when it comes to using containers. many software products that are developed enough